 CLICK HERE to view our Immediate Needs list — many items that you can pick up when shopping.

 ORGANIZE A DRIVE — ADULTS, CHILDREN AND EARLY TEENS — Your kids or family can organize a drive to collect badly needed items for the homeless men, women, and children at Brisben.
 From pillows and towels to cereal and snack tubs.
 CLICK HERE to view our Immediate Needs list.
 Keep it simple with a family drive, or engage a couple of friends, a club, a team, or your class.
 Let us know when you’re coming to bring the items to the Center and we’ll give you a tour.

 — Organize 3-5 associates and serve a lunch meal at Brisben on a Saturday or perhaps during a weekday.

 — Have a larger group and want to serve a future dinner meal?
 Contact us at firstname.lastname@example.org regarding lunch or dinner programs.

 Email email@example.com if you have questions or you are interested in any of the positions below.

 Volunteer Drivers (volunteer position): Have a car and 3 to 4 hours of volunteer time once a week?
 You can make a difference by driving residents to the doctor, the pharmacy, job interview, or government office.
 Email us at firstname.lastname@example.org .

 Retired Professionals Wanted (volunteer position) — Do you have 2 to 3 hours available each week?
 Email email@example.com and let us know about your talent and skills.

-Resource Development Coordinator (volunteer position) — Help the Brisben team maximize and further develop its broad range of existing resources.
+Resource Development Support (volunteer position) — Help the Brisben team maximize and further develop its broad range of existing resources.

 Our volunteers give their most precious commodity — their time.
-They are God’s and our community's helping hands, serving those with the greatest needs.
+They are our community’s helping hands, serving those with the greatest needs.